Perimenopause and Weight Gain: Why It Happens and What You Can Do About It

 4. Sleep: The Unsung Weight-Loss Tool

 I used to treat sleep as optional.
 Big mistake.
 Poor sleep = more ghrelin (hunger hormone), less leptin (satiety hormone), and elevated cortisol (belly fat).
+Translation?
+You will crave more carbs the next day.
+And your body will store more around your midsection.
+Sleep isn’t optional in perimenopause.
+It’s metabolic.

 What’s worked: